-MCSO produces a Supervisory Note inspections (in particular, bimonthly reviews of a deputy's performance) and the monthly alert report described in the previous Subparagraph to fulfill the requirements for this Subparagraph.
+MCSO produces a Supervisory Note inspection (in particular, bimonthly reviews of a deputy's performance) and the monthly alert report described in the previous Subparagraph to fulfill the requirements for this Subparagraph.
 In addition, we also review 15 randomly chosen closed alert inspections conducted by supervisors each month.
-As noted previously, the majority of cases are closed through a meeting with a supervisor; however, in the EIS Alert Inspection for February, there was one case involving coaching and three instances of meeting with a commander.
-January included one instance of coaching noted by the supervisor.
-There were also several instances throughout the quarter where supervisors noted a review of the material; but due to an ongoing PSB investigation, they did not pursue the issues any further than discussing the alert issues with the deputies identified when that was not precluded by the PSB investigations.
+As noted previously, the majority of cases are closed through a meeting with a supervisor.